ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 __17-18 Jul, 2023: Slurm halted__

-* Facilities had to perform maintenance on the AC units due to the formation of excessive condensation water, possibley caused by hot summer days.
+* Facilities had to perform maintenance on the AC units due to the formation of condensation water by the AC units, possibley caused by hot summer days.
 During the maintenance Slurm jobs had to be halted to avoid overheating.
   Running jobs will be allowed to continue, provided that the server room does not get too hot.